Eager loading and lazy loading in Laravel

 });

-We can also use the debugbar extension, but we will see this in the next chapter.
-If you enable the previous script, you will see that more than 15 queries occur, one of them for the session of the authenticated user, permissions and roles, the one for the posts, and 10 for categories if you have a 10 level pagination, this is great to detect the problem but with the drawback that our detail page for the category no longer works, to correct it, we are going to introduce the following topic.
+We can also use the Debugbar extension, but we will see that in the next chapter, if you enable the previous script, you will see that more than 15 queries occur, one of them for the authenticated user's session, permissions and roles, the one for the posts, and 10 for the categories if you have a 10-level pagination.
+This is great for detecting the problem but with the inconvenience that our category detail page no longer works, to fix it, we are going to introduce the next topic.

 app\Models\Category.php